 Tip 1: Try the community approach

 Lots of students find success in writing the diversity essay by essentially writing a community essay with diversity flavor.
 Birds, meet stone!
-For example, if you write a community essay about making pierogies with your Polish-American family or growing up playing in the kids’ room at your neighborhood’s Islamic Cultural Center, those are both also effective demonstrations of how you might contribute to the diversity of your campus community.
+For example, if you write a community essay about making perogies with your Polish-American family or growing up playing in the kids’ room at your neighborhood’s Islamic Cultural Center, those are both also effective demonstrations of how you might contribute to the diversity of your campus community.
 And if you write a community essay about joining your local 4-H Club and having your worldview expanded by meeting people from all walks of life there, that could be an effective demonstration of why and how you value diversity.

 If you’re interested in trying this approach, check out our brainstorming questions for community, diversity, and identity, as well as our guide on the community essay.